redis/redis-doc/commands/xadd.md

 key is created with a stream value.
 The creation of stream's key can be disabled with the `NOMKSTREAM` option.

 An entry is composed of a list of field-value pairs.
-The field-value pairs are stored in the same order they are given by the user, and commands to read the stream such as `XRANGE` or `XREAD` are guaranteed to return the fields and values exactly in the same order they were added by `XADD`.
+The field-value pairs are stored in the same order they are given by the user.
+Commands that read the stream, such as `XRANGE` or `XREAD`, are guaranteed to return the fields and values exactly in the same order they were added by `XADD`.

 `XADD` is the *only Redis command* that can add data to a stream, but there are other commands, such as `XDEL` and `XTRIM`, that are able to